Bob-the-Bot1/Bob-the-Bot/README.md

 3. Rename `.env.template` to `.env` and add your token and Guild ID
 4. Run `python main.py` and enjoy!

-## Experimental Version
-Do above steps but use `python mainv2.py` instead

 # Notes:
 Make sure to use the -announce command in the channel you want to announce and when pinging a role do it like this - <@&roleid>